-Field Instructor:

-Check the column that n level of knowledge and es according to student's expected 5 4 3 2 1 0 0 = Unable to Rate 1 = Unsatisfactory 2 = Needs Improvement 3 = Satisfactory 4 = Commendable 5 = Stellar Stellar Comm Sat Needs Imp Uns U to R Competency 1: Dem onstrate Ethical and Profe essional Behavior or ethical decision-making, ethic he NASW Code of Ethics, relevant laws and cal conduct of research, and additional codes 1.2 Use reflection and sel practice situations; f-regulation to manage persona l values and maintain professionalism in 1.3 Demonstrate profession; ional demeanor in behavior; app pearance; and oral, written, and electronic 1.4 Use technology ethica ally and appropriately to facilita te practice outcomes; 1.5 Use supervision and o consultation to guide profession al judgment and behavior.
-Comments: • • Recommended Grade for this Student: Field Instructor Initials: ate:

-Check the column that n level of knowledge and s es according to student's expected 5 4 3 2 1 0 0 = Unable to Rate 1 = Unsatisfactory 2 = Needs Improvement 3 = Satisfactory 4 = Commendable 5 = Stellar Stellar Comm Sat Needs Imp Uns U to R Competency 2: Engag ge Diversity and Difference e in Practice te understanding of the importa e at the micro, mezzo, and macro nce of diversity and difference in shaping life plevels; 2.2 Present themselves as experiences; learners and engage clients and constituencies as experts of their own and self-regulation to manage th e influence of personal biases and values in Competency 3: Adva nce Human Rights and Soc ial, Economic, and Environmental Jus stice 3.1 Demonstrates unde tasks. rstanding of the differences I petween personal and professional 3.2 Recognizes persona social worker I changes she/he needs to ma ake in order to work effectively as a Comments:
+Recommended Grade for this Student: Field Instructor Initials: D ate: Check the column that matches the student's abilities according to student's expected level of knowledge and skill.
+5 4 3 2 1 0 0 = Unable to Rate2 = Needs Improvement4 = Commendable1 = Unsatisfactory3 = Satisfactory5 = Stellar Stellar Comm Sat Needs Imp Urns U to R Competency 1: Demonstrate Ethical and Professional Behavior 1.1 Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context; 1.2 Use reflection and self-regulation to manage personal values and maintain professionalism in practice situations; 1.3 Demonstrate professional demeanor in behavior; appearance; and oral, written, and electronic communication; 1.4 Use technology ethically and appropriately to facilitate practice outcomes; 1.5 Use supervision and consultation to guide professional judgment and behavior.
+Comments: · level of knowledge and es according to student's expected 5 4 3 2 1 0 0 = Unable to Rate 1 = Unsatisfactory 2 = Needs Improvement 3 = Satisfactory 4 = Commendable 5 = Stellar Stellar Comm Sat Needs Imp Uns U to R Competency 2: Enga ge Diversity and Difference e in Practice • nce of diversity and difference in shaping life experiences in practic e at the micro, mezzo, and macro , , , , , ,